 Depending on the graphics program used, saving this image without the rectangle will put us back to square one with a short and wide graphic.
 This is by design as they see empty white space as a waste of storage, which it is.
 However, I need the white space for alignment, but I don't want the black rectangle.
 So in my graphics program I will change the color of the rectangle to be almost completely blank with only 1% of black used.
 This way the export or save of the graphics program will keep my desired white space but it won't be visible to the eye.

-Now I've got the look I want, in the location that I want.
+Now you've got the look you want, in the specific location.